-Located along Rekata Bay and Suavanao Point on the eastern
+Rekata Bay Seaplane Base was located in Rekata Bay bordering Suavanao Point on the eastern

 coast of Santa Isabel Island.
-Across the bay is Papatura Island (Patatura Fa).
+To the north is Papatura Island (Patatura Fa).

 On May 2, 1942 the Rekata Bay area was occupied by the Japanese and used